ProspectOne/perfops-cli/README.md

   perfops [command]

 Available Commands:
-  help        Help about any command latency     Run a latency test on target, e.g., google.com or 8.8.8.8 mtr         Run a MTR test on target, e.g., google.com or 8.8.8.8
+  curl        Run a curl test on a domain name or IP address help        Help about any command latency     Run a latency test on target, e.g., google.com or 8.8.8.8 mtr         Run a MTR test on target, e.g., google.com or 8.8.8.8